2018 VSF October Meeting Series – New York, New York 10036, USA

 Registration: Register Online

-Meeting Hosted By: VSF at Microsoft Tech Center/Microsoft Technology Center, 11 Times Square, 6th Floor on 8th Avenue between 41st and 42nd, USA
+Meeting Hosted By: VSF at the Microsoft Technology Center, 11 Times Square, 6th Floor on 8th Avenue between 41st and 42nd, New York, NY USA

 This year, VSF is teaming up with the Sports Video Group (SVG) to hold back-to-back events at the Microsoft Technology Center.
 The SVG Fall TranSPORT Meeting will be held on Oct.
 16 (11a.m. - 5p.m.
 ET) in the same location.
 CLICK HERE for more information and to register now.